• Skip to main content

 Solid State 220V to 110V Converter Circuit

-Last Updated on February 16, 2019 by admin Leave a Comment
+Last Updated on February 16, 2019 by Admin Leave a Comment

 Through this functional circuit it is possible to acquire 120 VAC RMS from 240 VAC.
 Typically, in these circumstances precisely what is employed is a huge transformer for the step down operation, however in this situation we don't use anything but some solid state components to obtain identical benefits.
 It is essential to clarify that our circuit works extremely well with resistive loads only (water heaters, resistances bulbs, aquarium heaters, etc.), meaning that inductive loads such as motors, blenders, shiners and others, cannot be hooked up simply because it might quite possibly degrade the parts used.